Birth Control, Women's HealthYasmin (Generic)

 gallbladder disease

-high blood pressure
+high levels of both cholesterol and blood pressure

-high potassium level
+high concentration of potassium

-kidney disease
+renal disease

 stroke